jaskara-n/meraverse/README.md

 This is a metaverse on a small scale that is made using three.js,web3.js.
 In this metaverse, users can mint a NFT from the frontend itself, and after minting the NFT, the NFT appears on the metaverse in the form of a 3d object.

+# Requirements
+    1. node.js installed
+    2. metamask wallet should be setup with some test eth for whatever testnet you are deploying to

 # Getting started

 1. Firstly, clone the repo to your local machine